 In a carbon emission trading product (see CTM48292).

 Any transaction that is not specified in regulations 14F to 14N will not be an ‘investment transaction’ for the purposes of regulation 14E.
 This does not mean, however, that the transaction will be a trading transaction by default.
 Such a transaction may still be non-trading on first principles.

+Previous page

+Next page